European-Unified-ID/EUID-docs/api/v2/guides/advertiser-dataprovider-guide.md

 ### How should I handle user optouts?
 When a user opts out of EUID-based targeted advertising through the [Transparency and Control Portal](https://www.transparentadvertising.eu/), the optout signal is sent to DSPs and publishers, which handle optouts at bid time.
 As an advertiser or data provider, you do not need to check for EUID optout in this scenario.

-If a user opts out through your website, you should follow your internal procedures for handling the optout, for example, you might choose not to generate a EUID for that user.
+If a user opts out through your website, you should follow your internal procedures for handling the optout.
+For example, you might choose not to generate a EUID for that user.